tudorz23/BitTorrent/src/README.md

 sent up to that moment in time) is chosen, and the segment is received from it (i.e. an `ACK` message).
-* The client then adds the new segment to the `owned files` map, so it can now send it to other clients tha ask for it.
+* The client then adds the new segment to the `owned files` map, so it can now send it to other clients that ask for it too.
 * After all the segments of a file are downloaded, a message to the tracker is sent, notifying that is has now become a `seed` of that file.
 The hashes of that file are written in order to an output file.